michaelthatsit/mod/50-55mm ball/README.md

 > ❗️ Warning: it has been reported that CY-8H BTUs don't work with this version well.

+> ❕ It is recommended to slice with Arachne wall generator.

 ## Everything?

 Everything.
 Even the sensor cover, the bottom part, the "default" buttons. \